vbugaevskii/hadoop-streaming-protoseq/README.md

 # ProtoSeq

-ProtoSeq is a python library that alows working with sequences of specified protobuf messages.
+ProtoSeq is a python library that allows working with sequences of specified protobuf messages.
 The sequence of protobuf messages is stored as a sequence of pairs:
 * size of message in bytes – 4 bytes (int);
 * protobuf message bytes.